tegacodes/Drawing-Seeing-Moving-with-Code/docs/week2.md

 ####Trigonometry Exercises
 * See chapter 3 in [Nature of Code.](http://natureofcode.com/) or this draft primer [on trig over here.](http://www.trig.tegabrain.com/)
 * With one line of code, transform the circular motion example into a spiral
 * Create a pulsing sketch where a color oscillates with sine.
-(You could hack the sinScaling example.
+(You could hack the sinScaling example).
 * Create a spiral function and create a series of spirals, organizing them into a composition.

 ###Deliverables:

-* Finish trig exercises.
+* Read this excerpt from the [trig chapter from Nature of Code here to better understand the trig examples.](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/tree/gh-pages/docs/readings/NoC-Oscillation.pdf)
+* Do the exercises listed above.
 * Work on your loop project.
-You should start by posting a series of 3 sketches of how your loop will work and come to class with a sketch for refinement in class time next week.
+You should start by doing a series of at least 3 handdrawn sketches of how your loop will work.
+Scan or take photos of these images and make a folder in your student folder in the repo, putting them in there also posting them to a markdown file describing your project process.
+Come to class with code experiments for refinement next week.
+You will have most of class to work on your lenticular loop.
-* Do [this reading by Michael Naimark](http://www.naimark.net/writing/firstword.html) and make a [discovery and research report](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/blob/gh-pages/docs/deliverables.md) describing an example of either firstword or lastword art.
-If you are stuck for ideas on where to look for works, see the list at the end of [the resources page.](https://github.com/tegacodes/Drawing-Seeing-Moving-with-Code/blob/gh-pages/docs/techResources.md)
 * If you are interested.
 [Here is a short history of Javascript.](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript)